 Do I need a back up for my primary internet service?

-Resiliency needs to be considered if your business is reliant on the internet.
+Resiliency needs to be considered if your business is totally or very reliant on the internet.
 Dependant on your primary internet service you have various options for your back up including FTTC (Fibre to the cabinet) and 4G mobile(soon to be 5G).
 Some will automatically switch if your primary fails others will need to be manually configured to provide the back up.
 Some may also require a separate router.

 How flexible is a VoIP phone system?

 With VoIP telephony, adding new users is easy, and no extra infrastructure is generally necessary if structured internal cabling (CAT5e or CAT6) is already in place.
-Telephone handsets can be preconfigured, sent out to site and set up – “plug and play”, even sharing sockets and cables with PCs and laptops.
+Telephone handsets can be preconfigured, sent out to site and set up – “plug and play”, even sharing data sockets with PCs and laptops.

 If your business relocates to a new area and it uses a VoIP telephone system there is no need to change your phone number, avoiding the need to contact every client and supplier to update them.

 VoIP is also very valuable to people who work from multiple locations.
 One main phone number can be used, if desired, and calls can be routed throughout the UK and abroad to wherever the VoIP telephone users are situated.
 Geography is irrelevant, you just need internet access.

 In short, VoIP is incredibly flexible.